-How to install perl-Term-Table on AlmaLinux, Rocky Linux & RHEL
+How to install perl-Term-Table on AlmaLinux, Rocky Linux, Oracle Linux and RHEL

 Format a header and rows into a table